-PSS®SINCAL – simulation software for analysis and planning of all network types
+PSS®SINCAL – simulation software for analysis and planning of electric and pipe networks

 PSS®SINCAL is used in over